-We have an Audit Committee consisting of Ann D. Rhoads, Daniel T. Lemaitre and Robert W. Liptak.
+We have an Audit Committee consisting of Ann D. Rhoads, Daniel T. Lemaitre, Robert W. Liptak and James R. Tobin, each of whom has been determined to be an independent director.
 The Audit Committee is responsible for, among other things:

-- appointing, terminating, compensating and overseeing the work of any accounting firm engaged to prepare or issue an audit report or other audit, review or attest services; - reviewing and approving, in advance, all audit and non-audit services to be performed by the independent auditor, taking into consideration whether the independent auditor's provision of non-audit services to us is compatible with maintaining the independent auditor's independence; - reviewing and discussing the adequacy and effectiveness of our accounting and financial reporting processes and controls and the audits of our financial statements; - establishing and overseeing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters, including procedures for the confidential, anonymous submission by our employees regarding questionable accounting or auditing matters; - investigating any matter brought to its attention within the scope of its duties and engaging independent counsel and other advisors as the Audit Committee deems necessary; - determining compensation of the independent auditors and of advisors hired by the Audit Committee and ordinary administrative expenses; - reviewing and discussing with management and the independent auditor the annual and quarterly financial statements prior to their release; - monitoring and evaluating the independent auditor's qualifications, performance and independence on an ongoing basis: - reviewing reports to management prepared by the internal audit function, as well as management's response; - reviewing and assessing the adequacy of the formal written charter on an annual basis; - reviewing and approving related-party transactions for potential conflict of interest situations on an ongoing basis; - serving as the Qualified Legal Compliance Committee in accordance with Section 307 of the Sarbanes-Oxley Act of 2002 and the rules and regulations of the SEC; and - handling such other matters that are specifically delegated to the Audit Committee by our Board of Directors from time to time.
+- appointing, terminating, compensating and overseeing the work of any accounting firm engaged to prepare or issue an audit report or other audit, review or attest services; - reviewing and approving, in advance, all audit and non-audit services to be performed by the independent auditor, taking into consideration whether the independent auditor's provision of non-audit services to us is compatible with maintaining the independent auditor's independence; - reviewing and discussing the adequacy and effectiveness of our accounting and financial reporting processes and controls and the audits of our financial statements;

+- establishing and overseeing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters, including procedures for the confidential, anonymous submission by our employees regarding questionable accounting or auditing matters; - investigating any matter brought to its attention within the scope of its duties and engaging independent counsel and other advisors as the Audit Committee deems necessary; - determining compensation of the independent auditors and of advisors hired by the Audit Committee and ordinary administrative expenses; - reviewing and discussing with management and the independent auditor the annual and quarterly financial statements prior to their release; - monitoring and evaluating the independent auditor's qualifications, performance and independence on an ongoing basis; - reviewing reports to management prepared by the internal audit function, as well as management's response; - reviewing and assessing the adequacy of the formal written charter on an annual basis; - reviewing and approving related-party transactions for potential conflict of interest situations on an ongoing basis; - serving as the Qualified Legal Compliance Committee in accordance with Section 307 of the Sarbanes-Oxley Act of 2002 and the rules and regulations of the SEC; and - handling such other matters that are specifically delegated to the Audit Committee by our Board of Directors from time to time.

 Our Board of Directors has affirmatively determined that each member of our Audit Committee, Ms. Rhoads and Messrs.
-Liptak and Lemaitre, meets the definition of an "independent director" for purposes of serving on an Audit Committee under New York Stock Exchange Rule 303A.07, and that each of Ms. Rhoads and Messrs.
-Liptak and Lemaitre is an "audit committee financial expert."
+Liptak, Lemaitre and Tobin, meets the definition of an "independent director" for purposes of serving on an Audit Committee under New York Stock Exchange Rule 303A.07, and that each of Ms. Rhoads and Messrs.
+Liptak, Lemaitre and Tobin is an "audit committee financial expert."

-In 2014, our Audit Committee held seven meetings.
+In 2016, our Audit Committee held nine meetings.